Dark Future: Publication history

 Later the same year, GW also published a game expansion, White Line Fever, that featured more vehicles and weapons, and more tactics.
 Several more rules expansions and scenarios were also published in various issues of White Dwarf.

-In 1990, GW published an anthology of Dark Future short stories titled Route 666, and then published a number of Dark Future novels, supposedly penned by a Sanctioned Operative named "Jack Yeovil", but actually written by Kim Newman.
-In 1993, Boxtree Books published a number of new Dark Futures novels, also written by Newman under the name "Jack Yeovil".
-In 2005, Black Flame published a number of new novels as well as republishing some of the original GW and Boxtree novels.
+In 1990, GW published an anthology of Dark Future short stories titled Route 666, edited by David Pringle.
+This was followed by a number of Dark Future novels, including the Demon Download Cycle supposedly penned by a Sanctioned Operative named "Jack Yeovil" (actually Kim Newman): Demon Download (1990), Krokodil Tears (1990), and Comeback Tour (1991).
+Reissues were published by Boxtree Ltd in 1993, and were followed by Dark Future: Route 666 (1994), a novel expanded from Newman's story in the anthology of the same name.
+From 2005–2007, Black Flame published a number of new novels as well as republishing some of the original GW and Boxtree books.
+The timeline of the original Demon Download Cycle was updated from the 1990s to the 2020s.

-In May 2019, the game was released as a video game called Dark Future: Blood Red States.
+In May 2019, a video game adaptation, Dark Future: Blood Red States, was released.
 According to the review aggregate website Metacritic, it received "generally favorable reviews".

 Reception

 In the September 1989 edition of Dragon (Issue 149), Jim Bambra admired the physical components of the game, which he called "impressive."
 He concluded, "gamers looking for a fast-playing game of highway combat will find the Dark Future game worthy of recommendation."

 In the April–May 1990 edition of Challenge (#43), John Theisen liked the simple game mechanics and the high-quality game components.
 But, considering the very high price of the game ($48 in 1990), he was disappointed "by a lack of versatility in design.
 There are only three types of vehicle and only 16 types of weapon."
 He pointed out that more vehicles and weapons were available in the White Line Fever supplement, but said, "as a customer, I'd be pretty perturbed to find myself shelling out 48 bucks only to find out that I need to spend another $16(!) to get what should have been included in the first place."
 Theisen concluded, "All in all, Dark Future is a good game — but not a great one."

-In the February-March 1989 edition of Games, Matthew Costello called it "fast-paced, straight-forward in its Mad Max confrontations.
+In the February–March 1989 edition of Games, Matthew Costello called it "fast-paced, straight-forward in its Mad Max confrontations.
 And I hope that all of this automotive mayhem is therapeutic.
 Because it certainly is fun".